 This Verbier walking trail starts at Croix de Coeur to reach the summit of Pierre Avoi, at an altitude of 2,472 metres.
 The summit may require some steep ladder/stair climbing, making it a little dizzying towards the top, however, once here, you will be greeted with stunning 360° panoramic views of the Alps, Rhône Valley, the Verbier resort and Val de Bagnes – making the ascent very worthwhile!
 The Savoleyres path provides the route for both the ascend and decline, with a restaurant featuring along the way for a well-deserved pit stop.

 The second Verbier walking trail begins alongside the impressive Lac de Louvie, from Cabane Brunet.
-Not for the feint-hearted, this hike features a new suspension bridge, which is more than 240 metres long, connecting the foot of the Glacier de Corbassière with the Bec de Sery.
+Not for the faint-hearted, this hike features a new suspension bridge, which is more than 240 metres long, connecting the foot of the Glacier de Corbassière with the Bec de Sery.
 For those hikers who suffer from vertigo, an alternative path further down the valley will take you along a more ‘down-to-earth’ route!

 At the finish-line, the Cabane FXB of Panossière presents a magnificent, wild and unforgettable landscape of the retreating glacier and surrounding regions.
 The refuge’s terrace area offers the perfect place to mark off the journey with a drink.
 The route back follows the same path back to Brunet, (unfortunately) lasting the same duration as the hike up.